Icedxuebi/Simulant/README_EN.md

   - [Triggernometry](https://github.com/MnFeN/Triggernometry) (v2.0 or above)
   - [PostNamazu](https://github.com/Natsukage/PostNamazu)

-  The first two come bundled with any all-in-one ACT distribution.
   Installation instructions for the latter two can be found at [this link](https://www.bilibili.com/opus/998425290402168834).

   If you have already installed my Triggernometry bundle, you can skip this step.

+> [!WARNING]
+> This plugin is still under active development.
+It is currently only a demo for testing whether this idea is feasible.
+>
+> It has no i18n support for now, and it relies on several tools that I personally maintain or that are mainly used in the Chinese community.
 - Load this plugin's `dll` into ACT's plugin list to complete the setup.
 It can be placed fairly far down the list.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/b2fde36d-dde1-47d1-9f7c-857ea61c9b9f" />